Jake-Sweeney/TwitterTest/README.md

-This is a sample repo for working with the Twitter API.
+This is a sample repository for working with the Twitter API.